seanox/virtual-environment/launcher/README.md

 ```

 # Changes
-## 1.2.0 20250701
+## 1.3.0 20251230
-BF: Launcher: Correction when using custom scaling
+BF: Launcher: Optimization and correction of system event handling
-CR: Platform: Optimization and corrections
+CR: Platform: Switch from cmd.exe to wt.exe (Windows Terminal)
-CR: Launcher: Optimization and corrections
+CR: Launcher: Inversion of navigation with Shift has been removed
-CR: Launcher: Added additional environment variables for the tile action
+CR: Launcher: Refactoring for logical separation of tile and action

 [Read more](https://raw.githubusercontent.com/seanox/virtual-environment/master/launcher/CHANGES)